 Your 404 page doesn’t have to be clever, but it doesn’t hurt.
 A 404 page with a cartoon alligator dressed like Sherlock Holmes or a clever message like the one NASA uses dulls the frustration of a broken link.

-13. Double check that you have a system for continual backups.
+13. Set up a system for continual backups.

 Technology’s done a lot to improve our lives, but it’s not perfect.
 Most of us have dealt with the dreaded experience of losing valuable digital data or documents in one fell swoop due to a technical failure of some sort.